homeylab/bookstack-file-exporter/README.md

  ```

 #### Full Example
-Below is an example configuration that shows all possible options,
+Below is an example configuration that shows example values for all possible options.

 ```yaml
 host: "https://bookstack.yourdomain.com"